 No models with release dates match the current filters.

 Relevance is a close runner-up for the title of biggest benchmark issue.
-Many benchmarks make grand claims about measuring some ability, but then quickly get saturated despite models still clearly lacking in that area.
+Many benchmarks make grand claims about measuring some ability, but then quickly saturate despite models still clearly lacking in that area.
 Sometimes this is due to the authors making overly broad generalizations with the underlying tasks still measuring something useful, while in other cases the tasks are poor imitations of real use-cases and success does not translate.
 Unbounded tasks (Elo or profit based as examples) or aggregation methods like Epoch’s can resolve the saturation problem, while transferability requires authors to ask “what would this look like in production” and design their tasks around this.
 I generally filter for benchmarks that make specific, detailed claims and have sensible orderings.
 Newer models in a family are almost always better; occasionally there are outliers but if a benchmark consistently disagrees, it is suspicious.
 Labs all have extensive internal evals to ensure they are not regressing on capabilities and they rarely miss the mark.

-METR Time Horizon vs Capability Index
+METR Time Horizon vs Capabilities Index

 Need at least three overlapping METR time-horizon models for the current filters.

-For fun, I’ve calculated the correlation between the indices and the METR Time Horizon, with the coding sub-index having a particularly strong r^2 of 0.88.
+For fun, I’ve calculated the correlation between the indices and the METR Time Horizon, with the coding sub-index having a particularly strong r^2 of 0.92.
 METR is extremely thorough and produced a great benchmark, but I’ve excluded it from my index for two reasons.
 First, it has mostly been saturated at the time of writing and second, I wanted to see how well I could predict their results for new models.

 US vs China Frontier